rolling-scopes-school/tasks/stage1/tasks/simon-says/README.md

   - There is a rounds counter that displays the current round number.
   - The “Start” button disappears.
   - The “Repeat the sequence” and “New game” buttons are displayed.
+  - There is a non-editable input that reflects the sequence typed by the user.
+- The “Repeat the sequence” button is always enabled at the beginning of each new round.
 - Only after clicking the “Start” button is the first sequence shown by simulating the typing of the corresponding symbols on the virtual keyboard.
-The typing simulation should be clear: the symbols are “typed” one after another, and the corresponding keys are highlighted.
+The typing simulation should be clear: the symbols are “typed” one after another, and the corresponding keys are highlighted for at least 0.3 seconds.
-- The “Repeat the sequence” button is always enabled at the beginning of each new round.
-- The user can click the “Repeat the sequence” button **only once per round**.
-After that, the “Repeat the sequence” button becomes disabled until the next round (if the user successfully completes the current round).
-- After clicking the “Repeat the Sequence” button:
-  - The same sequence is reproduced one more time.
-  - The round is reset by "removing" the information about inserted symbols, so that the user can start typing the sequence again from its beginning
-  - If the user has already made an incorrect attempt in the current round, the corresponding feedback message is removed.
 - No user input (clicking or pressing keys) is allowed during the typing simulation, and all buttons are disabled.
 - Once the typing simulation is finished, the buttons are enabled and user input is allowed.
 If the user has already clicked the “Repeat the sequence” button, this button remains disabled.

 ##### User interaction

 - When the user answers by clicking keys on the virtual keyboard, the clicked keys are momentarily highlighted upon clicking to provide visual feedback.
+Only one key at a time can be highlighted.
 - When answering by pressing keys on the physical keyboard, the corresponding keys on the virtual keyboard are briefly highlighted upon pressing to provide visual feedback.
+Only one key at a time can be highlighted.
+- Each symbol entered by the user is immediately displayed in a dedicated, non-editable input field.
+The input must reflect all the symbols inserted by the user, in the order they were entered.
 - A correct answer is automatically recognized after the user presses **the last key in the sequence**.
 No additional submit action is required.
 - An incorrect answer is immediately detected upon the **first wrong key press** in the sequence.
 - Once the answer is detected as correct or incorrect, handling any new user input on virtual or physical keyboards **is not allowed**.
+- The user can click the “Repeat the sequence” button **only once per round**.
+After clicking on "Repeat the sequence" button:
+  - The “Repeat the sequence” button becomes disabled until the next round (if the user successfully completes the current round).
+  - The same sequence is reproduced one more time.
+  - The round is reset by clearing the input with previously inserted sequence (if it's not empty), so that the user can start typing the sequence again from its beginning.
+  - If the user has already made an incorrect attempt in the current round, the corresponding feedback message is removed.
 - The user is allowed only **one incorrect attempt per round**.
 After a second incorrect attempt in the same round, the game is considered over and the “Repeat the sequence” button, if still enabled, becomes disabled.
 - At any moment (except during the typing simulation), the user can click the “New game” button to restart the game from the **initial game screen** _(see "Initial game screen" section above for details)_.
 The preselected level of difficulty will remain the same as in the last game (e.g., if the last choice was “Medium”, this option is preselected by default).